LIPS-scheme/lips/docs/docs/lips/intro.md

 ;; ==> "string is this"
 ```

 You can chain methods that return arrays or string and call a method of them.
-Above
+The above expression
-expression is the same as JavaScript:
+is the same as JavaScript:

 ```javascript
 "this is string".split(' ').reverse().join(' ');